memgraph/docs/docs/how-to-guides/replication.md

 ## Cluster topology

-The cluster will consist of four nodes, one MAIN instance and three REPLICA instances.
+The cluster will consist of four nodes, one MAIN instance and two REPLICA instances.
 In order to showcase the creation of REPLICA instances with different replication modes, we will create: